-Pets should not be brought to school for show & tell unless it has first been cleared with the Classroom Teacher.
+Pets should not be brought to school for show & tell unless it has first been cleared with the Classroom Teacher and the Principal.
 There may be instances where it is not appropriate for pets to visit a classroom.

 EARLY IMPRESSIONS